tejadata/guardrails/guardrails_sdk/README.md

   - `"pii"`: Masked content and entity info
   - `"toxicity"`: Toxicity classification
   - `"prompt_injection"`: Prompt injection status

+# Anomaly Logging

+This SDK uses SQLAlchemy and logs in to DB in async fashion to avoid adding latency for response.
+It supports both **PostgreSQL** and **MySQL**.

 ## 🔧 Database Configuration